 Societies which tolerate the practice are often influenced by tradition and their religious beliefs.
 And these are considered below in light of the Christian perspective.

-Traditional, cultural and religious reasons
+Traditional, cultural and religious reasons for child marriage

 Among many cultures, both within and outside Zimbabwe, child marriage has been practiced for generations.
 Perpetuating it is widely seen as keeping within the community, past and present.
 And this is of no small concern within African settings.
 Within some communities, such as the Shona tribe, young girls are even given as spouses to the husbands of their late sisters or aunts.
 This practice is called “chimutsamapfiwa” which literary means “the one who takes up the stones which balance the pot on the fire”.